 - Dehydration causing dry mouth compounds halitosis and keto breath.

-Let’s talk about how each of these is to blame for ketosis breath now.
+Check out how each of these is to blame for ketosis breath.

-To comprende this explanation for keto breath, you have to fully understand how keto works first.
+To understand this explanation for keto breath, you have to fully understand how keto works in the first place.

-When you switch from the Standard American Diet (SAD) of eating close to 300g of daily carbs to a ketogenic diet of less than 25g of daily net carbs, your body will stop using glucose for energy and start to use fat.
+When you switch from the Standard American Diet (SAD) of eating close to 300 grams of daily carbs to a ketogenic diet of less than 25 grams of daily net carbs, your body will stop using glucose for energy and start to use fat.

 In order for your body to use this type of fuel, your liver produces ketones, which is where the word “ketosis” comes from.